 COMMERCIAL LEASES.
 Commercial space leases of the Mortgaged Property must be approved by HUD in writing and must include a provision that permits HUD, any lender-in-possession, or any successor organization, at such party’s option, to succeed to the interest of Borrower.

-INDEMNIFICATION OF BOARD MEMBERS, DIRECTORS AND OFFICERS
+INDEMNIFICATION OF BOARD MEMBERS, DIRECTORS AND OFFICERS.

 Borrower may indemnify the Board members to the extent permitted or required by State law.
 This may be reflected in the articles of incorporation and/or bylaws.
 If Borrower elects to indemnify the Board members, the vehicle for indemnification shall be insurance.